lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 ```

-Private methods are sorted by their first mention (mentioned earlier go first).
+Sort private methods by their first mention (mentioned earlier go first).

-Mixing public and private APIs shall be strictly avoided.
+Avoid mixing public and private APIs.
 However, placing methods in order of their usage and closer to the first calling (i.e., "as an engineer would read" the source file in order to understand the flow) is acceptable.

 <h4 id="protocol-conformances">Protocol Conformances</h4>

-Protocol conformances are added within separate extensions unless it's the main role of the type.
+Add protocol conformances in separate extensions unless it's the main role of the type.

 **Do**: